Jordanbarker/jordanbarker.github.io/marathon.md

 1. LLMs are [Sycophantic](https://arxiv.org/pdf/2310.13548).
 They will tell you what you want to hear, which is obviously not a trait of a great coach.
 2. Reactive assistence.
 If you do not know what to ask, the LLM cannot help you.
 A real coach can probe and provide guidance proactively.
 3. Input is entirely text based.
-Running form is essential; and ideally it would be monitored consistently by a real coach.
-Visual feedback back help spot weaknesses or early injuries before it worsens.
+Running form is essential; and ideally it would be monitored throughout training.
+Visual feedback would help spot weaknesses or early injuries.
-4. (Garbage in, garbage out)[https://en.wikipedia.org/wiki/Garbage_in,_garbage_out].
+4. [Garbage in, garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).
 This whole thing relies on Garmin having accurate data.
 My lactate threshold prediction on Garmin remained the same for the last 8 months of training, which I am now confident is incorrect, but it took months to realize.
 Unfortunately, lactate threshold is one of the most important predictors of marathon performance, and key to accurate workout programming.

-## Results

 ## My Experience and Recommendations

+I placed in the top ~10% of male participants!
+I saw tremendous improvement this year as I steadily increase mileage.
+I went from running 25 miles per month to 250.
+Below are more details about my experience and some of the learnings picked up along the way.

 ### Shoes {#shoes}